ethereum/go-ethereum/docs/_dapp/native-bindings.md

 To avoid all this mess, the go-ethereum implementation introduces a source code generator that can convert Ethereum ABI definitions into easy to use, type-safe Go packages.
-Assuming you have a valid Go development environment set up, `godep` installed and the go-ethereum repository checked out correctly, you can build the generator with:
+Assuming you have a valid Go development environment set up and the go-ethereum repository checked out correctly, you can build the generator with:

 ```
 $ cd $GOPATH/src/github.com/ethereum/go-ethereum
-$ godep go install ./cmd/abigen
+$ make abigen
 ```

 ### Generating the bindings